Prime (film): Plot

-A year later, David and Morris are seen leaving the restaurant where he and Rafi had their first proper date.
-Going back to retrieve his forgotten hat, David spots Rafi but she does not see him; he gets his hat, rushes out the door, and hides.
-He defrosts the glass a bit to watch her, and she turns around and sees him.
+A year later, David and Morris leave the restaurant where he and Rafi had their first proper date.
+Going back to retrieve his forgotten hat, he spots Rafi but she does not see him; he gets his hat, rushes out the door, and hides.
+David defrosts the glass a bit to watch her, and she turns around and sees him.
 They share a smile before parting.

 Production

 The role of Rafi was originally going to be played by Sandra Bullock.
 Bullock completed rehearsals with Younger and Greenberg, but pulled out just before filming began, because she wanted major script changes, and the director was not willing to change the script.

 Bryan Greenberg's trip to New York to film this movie is documented as part of HBO's semi-reality series Unscripted.

 Music

 The film's original score was composed by Ryan Shore.

 Soundtrack

 The soundtrack is a mix of different music genres such as jazz and pop.

 The composer of this soundtrack is Ryan Shore.